tanqhnguyen/ticketz/README.md

 * Do not touch `master` branch unless you know what you are doing

 ## Database migration
 In this project, we are using `South` to keep track of schema changes.
 Since we are having 4 people working on the same project, conflicts will probably happen quite often.
-Therefore, you need to keep in mind that you need to discuss with other before changing the database schema
+Therefore, you need to keep in mind that you must discuss with others before changing the database schema

 There are 2 steps to create new migration
 * Making changes to the models, for example, adding another `CharField`